Argentina's peso, stock exchange plunge after Macri vote defeat | DW | 12.08.2019

 The peso collapsed as much as 30% against the dollar in daily trading before paring back losses to end down 15%.
 On average, government bonds shed 25% of their value.

-Macri initiated a painful austerity program that is widely unpopular with many Argentinians, some 35% are now living below the poverty line.
-Many in Argentina blame IMF-backed polices for leading to the country's worst economic crisis in 2001, when the government defaulted on its debt.
+Macri initiated a painful austerity program that is widely unpopular with many Argentines, with some 35% now living below the poverty line.
+Many blame IMF-backed polices for leading to the country's worst economic crisis in 2001, when the government defaulted on its debt.

 The sell-off came a day after primary results ahead of October elections indicated that free-spending and state-interventionist populists may crush the market-friendly Macri.

-Opposition candidate Alberto Fernandez — whose running mate is scandal-plagued former President Cristina Fernandez — secured an unexpected 15.5 percentage point margin over the president.
+Opposition candidate Alberto Fernandez — whose running mate is scandal-plagued former President Cristina Fernandez de Kirchner — secured an unexpected 15.5 percentage point margin over the president.

 More to come...